This recipe was originally posted December 11, 2018 and updated December 12, 2021

 - Remove chilled dough from freezer and cut into shapes.
 Place cut shapes on cookie sheet and return to freezer for 15 minutes.
 The extra chilling helps the shapes stay crisp/defined when baking.

 - Bake in preheated oven for 11-13 minutes.
 Ideally the cookies should be very light in color on the top and sides and the bottoms should be lightly browned.
-If you notice browning around the edges it usually means the dough wasn't rolled to an even thickness.
+If you notice browning around the edges it usually means the dough wasn't rolled to an even thickness or you've baked too long.

 - Continue the process until all the dough has been used.